networkoctopus/Silverletter/README.md

 The installer ISO is built weekly.
 Open the [Build disk images workflow](https://github.com/networkoctopus/LinuxBook-Air/actions/workflows/build-iso.yml), select the newest successful scheduled run, and download the artifact from the **Artifacts** section at the bottom of the run page.
 Extract the archive to get the Anaconda ISO, then write it to a USB drive with your preferred image writer.

-This ISO is for Intel Macs only.
-Apple Silicon machines must first be installed using the Fedora Asahi Remix installation process; the Asahi bootc image can then be selected from an existing bootc-managed installation.
+This installer ISO is for Intel Macs only.

 Note: GitHub requires you to be signed in to download workflow artifacts.